Explore Dynamic Strength → Strength that moves

 Illustration showing the difference between muscle mass and body fat in the human body

 Your body is made of different things: bone, water, organs, muscle, and fat.
-Health risk isn’t determined by how much all of that weighs together—it’s determined by the balance between them, and crucially, by where your fat is stored.

 Not all fat is equal.

-Subcutaneous fat—the kind you can pinch under your skin—is relatively benign.
-It’s not ideal in excess, but it’s not the main driver of disease.
+Subcutaneous fat — the kind you can pinch under your skin — is relatively benign.
+It's not ideal in excess, but it's not the main driver of disease.

 Visceral fat is different.
-This is the fat stored deep in your abdomen, wrapped around your organs—liver, intestines, heart.
-It’s metabolically active, releasing inflammatory compounds and hormones that increase your risk of heart disease, type 2 diabetes, and certain cancers.
+This is the fat stored deep in your abdomen, wrapped around your organs — liver, intestines, heart.
+It's metabolically active, releasing inflammatory compounds and hormones that increase your risk of heart disease, type 2 diabetes, and certain cancers.

 You can carry dangerous amounts of visceral fat while looking relatively slim.
 This is sometimes called "skinny fat" or, clinically, metabolically obese normal weight.